-Kedarkantha trek (often confused with Kedarnath) is a popular trek among the first timers as well as seasoned trekkers.
-Kedarkantha is a 5-day trek in the Govind Pashuvihar National Park which is popular for a lot of reasons.
+Explore the Himalayas on the beautiful Kedarkantha trek.
+Kedarkantha is a 6-days trek in the Govind Pashuvihar National Park which is popular for a lot of reasons.
 The first reason being the rewarding experience of the summit climb.
 The summit looms large right from the base camp and as you start your journey towards the peak a whole new world reveals itself to you.

 Kedarkantha is not particularly an easy climb, it is steep and the closer you get to the summit, the trickier the paths become.
 But once you complete it, the overwhelming sense of accomplishment is going to take over your senses.
 A trek to Kedarkantha is also going to leave you mesmerized with its dense lush forest.
 Kedarkantha trek being inside a wildlife sanctuary, the aspect of nature will render you speechless with its raw Western Himalayan beauty.

 Kedarkantha Trek Height: 12,500 ft